Product Owner Anti-Patterns

 Conclusion

-There’s no denying that Product Owners do tend to hold a demanding position inside the Scrum Team, which is why continuous improvement is always required.
+There’s no denying that Product Owners tend to hold demanding positions inside the Scrum Team, which is why continuous improvement is always required.
 A Product Owner bridges the gap between the client and the Scrum Team.
-By avoiding these Product Owner anti-patterns, the Scrum Team will be able to achieve greater productivity, efficiency, and results in the long-term.
+By avoiding these anti-patterns, the Scrum Team will be able to achieve greater productivity, efficiency, and results in the long term.

 Join the Discussion